FilWisher/lua-tape/README.md

 ### t.ok(value, description)
 Assert that the value of t is truthy and print description

+### t.noOk(value, description)
+Assert that the value of t is falsy and print description

 ### t.equals(value1, value2, description)
+Assert that values 1 and 2 are equal and print description

+### t.notEquals(value1, value2, description)
 Assert that values 1 and 2 are equal and print description

 ### t.deepEquals(obj1, obj2, description)